Top 10 Dog Breeds With the Highest Rate of Cancer Development

 German Shepherd

-Hemangiosarcoma and Osteosarcoma cancer are most frequently developed with the German Shepherd breed.
+Hemangiosarcoma and Osteosarcoma cancer are most frequently developed in the German Shepherd breed.
 Hemangiosarcoma is a malignant cancer of the circulatory system.
 This type of cancer usually occurs in the heart or spleen.
 As the tumor grows, internal bleeding may occur.
 A good way to check the circulatory system of a German Shepherd is to the check their gums in the mouth.
 White gums should be cause for concern.

 Great Dane